IcedDoggie/Micro-Expression-with-Deep-Learning/README.md

 Since LSTM is used, all the numbers of files have to be the same length.
 Currently the code does not work on CASMEII Raw.
 SMIC not tested.

-Shape predictor for Facial Landmarks extraction: dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 vgg-16 model pretrained on LFW dataset: https://drive.google.com/file/d/1F99D1U9rhaDHp4Re_ky_NjbdT7vmz0mr/view?usp=sharing
+Shape predictor for Facial Landmarks extraction: dlib.net/files/shape_predictor_68_face_landmarks.dat.bz2 vgg-16 model pretrained on LFW dataset: https://drive.google.com/file/d/1F99D1U9rhaDHp4Re_ky_NjbdT7vmz0mr/view?usp=sharing ( Not available Anymore, but if anyone found an equivalent one, please do not hesitate to reach me out, thank you and sorry for the troubles.)
 CASME2_Optical: https://drive.google.com/open?id=1fq_eHCLiUT9hP0npq6vkMYiO2Ka-39Mf
 CASME2_STRAIN: https://drive.google.com/open?id=1-l_CtP9awfMV6pXSrBIPRiIujQLjCv9H